-McKinsey’s survey reveals that matrix US employees are more engaged at work than their non-matrixed counterparts.
+McKinsey’s survey reveals matrix US employees are more engaged at work than their non-matrixed counterparts.

 As the matrix structure provides the liberty of sharing resources between different departments, it promotes flexibility in the organization.
 Further, when matrixed resources work on various projects from different functions, they get an opportunity to thrive in a dynamic environment.

 A project or line manager steers the team to success.
-Hence, they must equip soft skills to ensure the team’s seamless functioning.
+Hence, they must equip soft skills to ensure the team’s seamless functioning within a matrix structure.

 This section enlists the most prominent ones: